 Open 6 AM – 11 PM

-A fun and family-friendly beach with coarse, but gentle salt and pepper sand, Kahalu’u Beach Park’s better known for its snorkeling and surfing than its beach.
+A fun and family-friendly beach with coarse salt and pepper sand, Kahalu’u Beach Park’s better known for its snorkeling and surfing than its beach.
 Well-protected from aggressive waves and boasting shallow, crystal-clear waters, this is a great place for beginners to get used to the water or for experienced snorkelers seeking a perfect underwater shot.
 With its convenient location right in Kailua-Kona, it’s easy to fit in a quick morning snorkel before you head out for other adventures.
 Green Sea Turtles tend to like feeding in this area so you have a pretty good chance of running into some.